philgyford/ansible-multi-django/README.md

 * Apps
 * Running the playbook
 * Environments
+* AWS Command Line Interface
 * Services

 ## Overview

-The playbook will set up a server with Nginx, Gunicorn, Supervisor, Postgresql, Memcached, Fail2ban, s3cmd, and Python (using pyenv).
+The playbook will set up a server with Nginx, Gunicorn, Supervisor, Postgresql, Memcached, Fail2ban, AWS CLI, and Python (using pyenv).
 It can then set up one *or more* "apps" (Django websites), each from a different git repo, with their own domain name(s), own version of Python, own virtualenvs, own environment variables, Nginx config, Postgresql database, cron tasks, etc.

 Most of the roles (`common`, `fail2ban`, `memcached`, etc.) set up the basic things on the server that will be used by all of the apps.
 No app-specific configuration is included in those roles.